 The Best Soil For Potted Marigolds

 When it comes to Marigolds in containers, the rules are entirely different.
-Containers, by nature of being contained, hold onto water, requiring larger soil particles to drain all the excess moisture away through the drainage hole.
+Containers are contained by nature, holding onto water, requiring larger soil particles to drain all the excess moisture away through the drainage hole.
 They also need more nutrients as they are not replenished once used up by the plants.

-A light and high-quality potting mix are far better than garden soil which generally does not drain well enough and can carry various pests and diseases.
+A light and high-quality potting mix is far better than garden soil, which generally does not drain well enough and can carry various pests and diseases.
 If your Marigolds are in anything less than full sun conditions, you should also add a handful or two of sand or perlite to increase drainage.

 Try any of these options ideal for Marigolds, amended with additional materials as needed: